Our Friends in the North: Plot

 Working as a photo journalist in London, Nicky's ideologies become extreme to the point he joins an anarchist terrorist cell.
-While lying low in Newcastle he is confronted by his parents and family friend, Eddie Wells (David Bradley), after his mother, Florrie (Freda Dowie), finds a submachine gun in his room.
+While lying low in Newcastle he is confronted by his parents and family friend, Eddie Wells (David Bradley), after his mother, Florrie (Freda Dowie), finds a submachinegun in his room.
 Despite his insistence he is in the right, his anarchist activities are brought to a sudden halt when the cell's hideout is raided by the police and everyone but him is arrested.
-Later Eddie asks for Felix's help in his campaign to run as an independent Labour candidate in an upcoming by-election, Felix eventually agreeing.
-Nicky also offers his support, but Eddie rejects it owing to Nicky's past ties to extremism.
-Despite turning down Nicky's help, Eddie narrowly wins the seat.
+Later Eddie runs as an independent Labour candidate in a Westminster by-election, after Felix agrees to be his campaign agent.
+Owing to Nicky's past ties to extremism, Eddie rejects his support, narrowly winning the seat nevertheless.
 Nicky eventually returns to mainstream politics in Newcastle and becomes a Labour parliamentary candidate himself.
 However, despite running in a safe Labour constituency and receiving an endorsement from Eddie, he manages to lose the seat to the Conservatives after a smear campaign depicts him as an IRA sympathiser.

-In London the situation gets progressively more difficult for Benny's businesses as continued pressure from the Metropolitan Police Commissioner Colin Blamire (Peter Jeffrey) forces the heavily corrupt vice ("dirty") squad to reluctantly act.
+In London the situation gets progressively more difficult for Benny's businesses as continued pressure from the Metropolitan Police (Met) Commissioner Colin Blamire (Peter Jeffrey) forces the heavily corrupt vice ("dirty") squad to reluctantly act.
 Meanwhile, tired of being repeatedly blackmailed by the dirty squad, one of Benny's men takes evidence of Met corruption to the Sunday papers and the resulting scandal forces the government to hold an independent inquiry.
-Roy Johnson (Tony Haygarth) is brought in from Newcastle as an outsider to run the investigation but is obstructed at every turn by Blamire, dirty squad Commander Harry Chapple (Donald Sumpter) and his henchman John Salway (David Schofield).
+Roy Johnson (Tony Haygarth) is brought in from Newcastle as an outsider to run the investigation but is obstructed at every turn by Blamire, dirty squad Commander Harold Chapple (Donald Sumpter) and his henchman John Salway (David Schofield).
 Despite the setbacks, Johnson is able to present a report to the Home Secretary detailing extensive Met corruption.
 Blamire, however, is able to leverage a separate investigation into the Home Secretary's past business dealings to blackmail him into suppressing the inquiry findings.
 A disheartened Johnson returns to Newcastle to take early retirement.
 With the inquiry behind them, Benny and the dirty squad are free to reach new lucrative arrangements.
 Benny also has Geordie framed and imprisoned in revenge for the affair with Julia years before.
 Subsequent police investigations eventually bring down Chapple, Salway and many other corrupt Met officers.